tareqtms/PrintEasyPHP/README.md

 # PrintEasy for PHP

-PrintEasy class for PHP helps you to remove extra hassles while working with data arrays to print into html structure.
-Normally, you need to write some html and then use `<?php echo $someArray['Item'];?>` while printing any value from array.
+PrintEasy class for PHP helps you to get rid of the extra hassles while working with data arrays to print into html structure.
+Usually, you need to write some html and then use `<?php echo $someArray['Item'];?>` to print any value from array.
 By using this class you can simply build your html structure putting the array variables into `[...]` blocks and put that into the function to do the rest for you.

 ## Usage